codesush/iterator-javascript/README.md

 This method will return a function.
 When tag is invoked it will store the current value and return a function.
 When this returned function is invoked anytime, the tag value that was set will be returned.

 ###### reverse()
 This method will reverse the array.
-The current value will stay is the same even after the array is reversed.
+The current value will stay the same even after the array is reversed.
 Eg:-
  ```sh
     1 2 3 4 5 6     => current value: 4